iantimmis/llm-samplers/README.md

 ### XTC (Exclude Top Choices)

 Enhances creativity by nudging the model away from its most predictable choices.

+### QAlign

+Uses Markov Chain Monte Carlo (MCMC) to align model outputs with a reward model at test time without fine-tuning.

 For detailed information about each sampler, visit the [documentation](https://llm-samplers.readthedocs.io/).